FrontEndDave/FrontEndDave/README.md

 <br>

-> On the internet, I go by the name Dawid.
-I'm from Poland <br> and I've been coding for 3 years.
-I primary focus on developing <br> interactive websites and mobile applications. <br> I have a deep love for coding and I'm always eager to learn about new technologies! 💻📱
+> Hi there!
+I'm Dawid, a developer from Poland, passionate about building interactive websites and mobile applications that deliver engaging user experiences.
+I enjoy crafting clean, efficient code and constantly exploring new tools and technologies to expand my skill set.
+Always ready to take on new challenges and push the limits of what’s possible with code! 💻📱

 <br>